-In September 2016, ADF attorneys filed a lawsuit on behalf of Lorie challenging the law in federal court.
+In September 2016, ADF attorneys filed a lawsuit on Lorie’s behalf challenging the law in federal court.
 Nearly three years later, a judge issued a final ruling allowing Colorado officials to force Lorie to design and publish websites promoting messages that conflict with her religious beliefs.

-On October 25, 2019, Lorie appealed to the 10th Circuit, asking it to reverse the lower court’s decision.
-And now, on November 16, 2020, the 10th Circuit will hear her case as ADF attorneys argue on her behalf.
+On October 25, 2019, Lorie appealed to the Tenth Circuit, asking it to reverse the lower court’s decision.
+And in November 2020, the Tenth Circuit heard her case.

 Where: Denver, Colorado